 When to Hike the Porters Creek Trail

 The Porters Creek Trail is available to hike all year round.
 Summers can be down right hot.
-In addition, the summer months are the busiest.
+Additionally, the summer months are the busiest.
 I hiked in December (on New Year’s Eve Day).
-We had pleasant weather and minimal crowds.
-While the minimal crowds were likely applicable to the entire winter months, I think we hit an anomaly with the weather.
-Two days earlier, we hiked the Abram’s Falls Trail in snow.
+We had pleasant weather and minimal crowds (in the Greenbrier area–other areas of the park were very busy).
+That said, I think we hit an anomaly with the weather.
+Two days earlier, we hiked the Abram’s Falls Trail with snow flurries flying.

 For those looking for a balance between good weather and crowds, I’d look to late spring or in fall.